Human Respiratory System Lesson: Parts and Functions

 • Role of Oxygen: Oxygen inhaled through the respiratory system is crucial for this energy generation process.
 It is transported to various cells throughout the body, where it participates in the oxidative breakdown of glucose molecules.

 • Oxygen Inhalation: The respiratory system ensures the intake of oxygen from the environment.
-This oxygen is then transported via the bloodstream to cells where it is used in metabolic processes.
+This oxygen is then transported via the bloodstream to cells all over the body where it is used in metabolic processes.

 • Carbon Dioxide Exhalation: As a byproduct of glucose metabolism, carbon dioxide is produced and must be expelled from the body.
 The respiratory system efficiently removes this waste product through exhalation.